moeinrahimi/swarn-player/README.md

 # getting started

-make sure you have a working installation of redis and mysql .
+make sure you have a working installation mysql .

 ``` bash